Last Updated: May 15th, 2018

 In the case of Candidates, Referees, and Sources, we may share your information with Clients who will need to process your information for the purposes we have described in this Policy.

-In the case of Candidates, we may share your information with third parties who we have retained to provide services such degree and/or license verification checks, to the extent that these checks are appropriate and in accordance local laws.
+In the case of Candidates, we may share your information with third parties whom we have retained to provide services such as degree and/or license verification checks, to the extent that these checks are appropriate and in accordance with local laws.